Gut Health Secrets Every Mom Needs to Know

 Address Underlying Infections or Mold Exposure

 Sometimes, hidden gut disruptors like underlying infections or mold exposure can be at the root of chronic gut issues and inflammation.
-For HSPs, these environmental factors can trigger more significant immune responses – exacerbating gut-brain axis imbalances.
+For sensitive individuals, these environmental factors can trigger more significant immune responses – exacerbating gut-brain axis imbalances.

 If you suspect that infections or mold exposure might be affecting your health, work with your healthcare provider (preferably one who specializes in a functional medicine approach) to address these concerns.
 Healing the gut from these sources of stress can have a profound impact on your overall well-being.